-vcpkg is a command-line package manager that greatly simplifies the acquisition and installation of third-party libraries on Windows, Linux and MacOS.
+vcpkg is a command-line package manager for C++.
+It greatly simplifies the acquisition and installation of third-party libraries on Windows, Linux, and macOS.
 If your project uses third-party libraries, we recommend that you use vcpkg to install them. vcpkg supports both open-source and proprietary libraries.
 All libraries in the vcpkg Windows catalog have been tested for compatibility with Visual Studio 2015, Visual Studio 2017, and Visual Studio 2019.
-As of May 2018 there are over 900 libraries in the Windows catalog and over 350 in the Linux/MacOS catalog.
+Between the Windows and Linux/macOS catalogs, vcpkg now supports over 1900 libraries.
 The C++ community is adding more libraries to both catalogs on an ongoing basis.

 Simple yet flexible

-For libraries in the Windows catalog, vcpkg downloads sources instead of binaries.
+For libraries in the Windows catalog, vcpkg downloads sources instead of binaries1.
 It compiles those sources using the most recent version of Visual Studio that it can find.
-In C++, it is very important that any libraries you use are complied with the same compiler, and compiler version, as the application code that links to it.
+In C++, it's important that both your application code and any libraries you use are compiled by the same compiler, and compiler version.
 By using vcpkg, you eliminate or at least greatly reduce the potential for mismatched binaries and the problems they can cause.
-In teams that are standardized on a specific version of a compiler, one team member can use vcpkg to download sources and compile a set of binaries and then use the export command to zip up the binaries and headers for other team members.
+In teams that are standardized on a specific version of a compiler, one team member can use vcpkg to download sources and compile a set of binaries.
+Then they can use the export command to zip up the binaries and headers for other team members.
 For more information, see Export compiled binaries and headers below.

-If you create a vcpkg clone with private libraries in the ports collection, you can add a port that downloads prebuilt binaries and headers and write a portfile.cmake file that simply copies those files to the desired location.
+You can also create a vcpkg clone that has private libraries in the ports collection.
+Add a port that downloads your prebuilt binaries and headers.
+Then, write a portfile.cmake file that simply copies those files to the preferred location.

 Search the list of available libraries

 This command enumerates the control files in the vcpkg/ports subfolders.
-You will see a listing like this:
+You'll see a listing like this:

 ace 6.4.3 The ADAPTIVE Communication Environment anax 2.1.0-1 An open source C++ entity system. \<https://github... antlr4 4.6-1 ANother Tool for Language Recognition apr 1.5.2 The Apache Portable Runtime (APR) is a C library ... asio 1.10.8 Asio is a cross-platform C++ library for network ... assimp 3.3.1 The Open Asset import library atk 2.24.0 GNOME Accessibility Toolkit ...